huangyanna/learngit/readme.txt

-Git is version contrlo system.
+Git is a distributed version contrlo system.
 Git is free software.
+test